Johnny Ertle: Life after boxing

 In 1916, Ertle was featured playing himself in a short documentary film, Selig Athletic Film Series Feature #4 with two prominent wrestlers, and Jewish boxer and one time opponent Joe Burman.
 The film was produced by William Nicholas Selig.

 After retiring from boxing in 1924, he ran a pool and billiard hall in downtown Stillwater, Minnesota which also included a gymnasium.
 Not quite a suburb of St. Paul, his former hometown, Stillwater was twenty miles northeast of the city.
 Later the billiards hall, which he ran with his boxing brother Mike, became Ertle Brothers Tavern on South Main in Stillwater.
 In 1938, he was reported to be running a lunch counter there, and was tipping the scales at a little over 200 pounds.

 Ertle remained active in the Stillwater community, performing civic work with both the Eagles and Elks Clubs.
 He was comfortable financially maintaining real estate investments in St. Paul, while still holding ownership in his Watertown farm and Stillwater tavern.

 His weight led to a heart attack around April 1956.

-Having first moved there in 1922, Ertel died in Stillwater on October 15, 1976.
+Having first moved there in 1922, Ertle died in Stillwater on October 15, 1976.
 His wife Augusta, with whom he had two children, Marie and John Jr., died in 1971.